Brawlback-Team/brawlback-wiki/GETTING_STARTED.md

 <b> [Ishiiruka](https://github.com/WhiteTPoison5/Ishiiruka) </b> - A modified version of the Dolphin emulator.
 This project is responsible for handling things like: communication with the matchmaking server, writing Brawlback replay files, passing external data to the emulated game, and playing replays.
 <br> <i> Languages: </i> C++

-<b> [Brawlback SSBM ASM](https://github.com/WhiteTPoison5/brawlback-asm) </b> - A series of ASM mods that are applied to Brawl in order make Brawlback work.
+<b> [Brawlback SSBB ASM](https://github.com/WhiteTPoison5/brawlback-asm) </b> - A series of ASM mods that are applied to Brawl in order make Brawlback work.
 <br> <i> Languages: </i> PPC Assembly

 ### The Workflow

 The user launches <b>Ishiiruka</b> and selects an .iso of Brawl to emulate.
 Upon lauching the emulation of Brawl, Ishiiruka injects the modifications made by <b> Brawlback ASM </b>.
-As the user interacts with the game, information is exchanged between Ishiiruka and the Brawlback SSBM ASM code.
+As the user interacts with the game, information is exchanged between Ishiiruka and the Brawlback SSBB ASM code.
 As a user begins an online match, Ishiiruka starts a log of in-game state reported by Brawlback ASM.

 ## Commonly Asked Questions